herenow/node-router-benchmarks/README.md

 ```

 **Notes about this results**
+* `rawhttp` is a reference to a control benchmark, its not routing anything.
-* `koa` and `express` are not just routers, they are robust frameworks, they are doing a lot more then just route the request.
+* `koa`, `express`, `hapi` and `totaljs` are not just routers, they are robust frameworks, they are doing a lot more then just route the request.
 The added overhead may or not be worth it depending on what you are building.
-* `rawhttp` is a reference to a control benchmark, its not routing anything.
 * I'm not sure why `hapi` performed so poorly